AlexMedves/OneJump/README.md

 I am unsure of some of the previous code I have written optimization wise that is, but so far it has not caused any issues, I have commented the code so that I can come back at a later date if needed.

+<H2>Version 0.04</H2>
+<H3>New Features: </H3>
+Version 0.04
++ You can now unlock new planets. </br>
++ Upgrades now cost multiple resources. </br>
++ Upgrade values have changed. </br>
++ You can no longer purchase upgrades on planets that are not owned. </br> ?
+Started making improvements of workflow. </br>

+<H3>Description</H3>
+I started having some thoughts about the workflow in some scripts, noticing that I repeat certain operations quite a few times, I want to have function(s) handle that without chunks of text having to be pretty much copied and pasted across places.
+Functions such as this will be placed in GameManager where they can be accessed widely across scripts.